skjolber/sesseltjonna-csv/README.md

 JMH [benchmark results](https://github.com/skjolber/csv-benchmark#results).

 # Compatibility
-The following rules / restrictions apply
+The following rules / restrictions apply, mostly for keeping in sync with RFC-4180

- * The default mode assumes the first line is the header
- * Quoted fields must be declared as quoted (in the builder) and can contain all characters (if the quotes are not present the value is treated as a plain field).
-The field must start and end with a quote to be quoted.
+ * Quoted fields must be declared as quoted (in the builder) and can contain all characters.
+ * The first character of a quoted field must be a quote.
+If not, the value is treated as a plain field.
  * Quoting must be done using double quotes.
 Two double quotes must be used to escape a single double quote.
  * Plain fields must not contain the separator or newline, otherwise can contain all characters.
  * All fields are either required or optional (no empty string is ever propagated to the target).
-Missing values result in CsvMappingException.
+Missing values result in CsvException.
  * Columns which have no mapping are skipped (ignored).
+ * All lines must contain the same number of columns
+ * Corrupt files can result in ArrayIndexOutOfBoundsException or CsvException
  * Newline and carriage return + newline line endings are supported (and auto-detected).

- * All lines must contain the same number of columns
- * Corrupt files can result in ArrayIndexOutOfBoundsException or CsvMappingException
+Also note that

+ * The default mode assumes the first line is the header.
+For fixed formats, a default parser can be created.
  * Maximum line length is per default 64K.
-That should be enough to hold a lot of lines, if not try increasing the buffer size.
+64K should be enough to hold a lot of lines, if not try increasing the buffer size to improve performance.

 # Contact
 If you have any questions, comments or feature requests, please open an issue.